yswa-var/GlowUp-Goals/Docs/HighLevel.md

 3. High-Level Design
 3.1 System Architecture
-The app follows a client-server architecture with a React-based frontend, a Python FastAPI backend, and a MongoDB database for persistent storage.
+The app follows a client-server architecture with a Python FastAPI backend and a MongoDB database for persistent storage.
 The LLM is integrated via OpenAI's API.
 Components:

-Frontend (Client)

-Technology: React with Tailwind CSS for responsive, accessible UI.
-Features:
-Chat interface for interacting with the LLM coach.
-Sidebar displaying to-do list, focus streak, and recent mood entries.
-Real-time updates for check-in reminders and task/mood changes.
-WebSocket connection for receiving periodic check-in prompts.

-Libraries:
-React (via CDN) for component-based UI.
-Tailwind CSS for styling.
-WebSocket client for real-time communication.

 Backend (Server)